hightech-lowlife/hightech-lowlife.github.io/projects/014_18kw_cruiser_ebike/014_18kw_cruiser_ebike.md

 ![](frame.jpg)
 I was able to find this frame I was looking for semi-local on CraigsList and scored it for about half as much as a brand new one, and it even had an upgraded seat and was in excellent condition.

 ![](motor1.jpg)
 ![](motor2.jpg)
-Aqcuiring the massive 18KW motor!
+Acquiring the massive 18KW motor!
 24.5LBS!

 ![](bottombracket.jpg)
 This was one of the biggest pains of the build!
 The threads on the bottom bracket were basically welded shut with rust, so after a day or two of frustration, I finally was able to break it free using a tool I made to clamp it and also of course the blowtorch.

 ![](placement.jpg)
 Getting a rough estimate on where to place the motor.

 ![](mount1.jpg)
 Started creating the mounting brackets with some aluminum flat bar and u-bolts to attach them to the frame bars.